Other Transactions and Other Transaction Consortia

 Agencies must have congressional authority to execute Other Transactions (list of federal agencies with OT authority here).
 DoD has had OT authority since 1994.
 In fact, the DoD now has 2 types of Other Transaction Authority:

-The Prototype OT authority (10 U.S.C. §2371b) (provided by Congressional authorization in 2016) enables the DoD to competitively award prototype OT agreements that can transition to sole source follow-on production awards.
+The Prototype OT authority (provided by Congressional authorization in 2016) enables the DoD to competitively award prototype OT agreements that can transition to sole source follow-on production awards.

 OTs were originally intended to reduce barriers to entry for non-traditional defense contractors.
 Since 2016, OT use has been expanded to traditional contractors who satisfy certain conditions.
-(Traditional vs non-traditional contractor discussion here) DoD Use of OTs has increased significantly since 2016.
-See DoD use of OTs data from 2015-2019 here.
+(Traditional vs non-traditional contractor discussion here) DoD Use of OTs has increased significantly since 2016 when the 10 U.S.C. §2371b authority was added.

 Other Transaction Authority (OTA) is not synonymous with the Middle Tier of Acquisition (MTA).
 OTs are a contracting strategy, while MTA is an acquisition strategy pathway of the Adaptive Acquisition Framework.
 OTs may be a complimentary contracting strategy for executing a rapid prototyping MTA program, but they are not interchangeable terms.